Richard Thibodeau’s arrest on May 25, 1994 for kidnapping Heidi Allen changed a lot of things in New Haven, New York.

 To clarify, Baldasaro and McDonald testified that Gary said that Heidi was killed with his shovel and law enforcement would never find her, not that Gary said he killed Heidi.

 We apologize for any incorrect information presented.
 Again, it is not our intention to solve the case, or present anyone as guilty or innocent.
 This is simply a retelling of the story as it unfolded.
-This episode will be updated to reflect the clarifications noted above.
+The audio from this episode has been updated to reflect the clarifications noted above.